tnichols217/notes/BritLit/Screwtape Letters.md

 - A practical application (e.g. Apologize to mom for being annoyed by her last night) or prayer to God related to the content of the letter.

 # Letter 4 - Ethereal Utterances
+"This is exactly the sort of prayer we want; and since it bears a superficial resemblance to the prayer of silence as practi"
 # pg 88 all i want
 # letter 11
 # pg 142